iamsayan/wp-last-modified-info/README.md

 * Allows you to display last modified info of all posts in the WordPress admin bar.
 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
 * Allows you to display last modified author info in posts, pages.
+* Allows you to add last modified timestamp in post/page's custom field.
+* Allows you to customize last modified date and time.
 * And you can customize all and everything.

 ### Compatibility ###

-This plugin is fully compatible with WordPress Version 4.4 and beyond and also compatible with any wordpress theme.
+This plugin is fully compatible with WordPress Version 3.5 and beyond and also compatible with any wordpress theme.

 ### Support ###
 * Community support via the [support forums on wordpress.org](https://wordpress.org/support/plugin/wp-last-modified-info)